Check the Lincoln Library Calendar of Events for library sponsored events.

 Thursday Evenings 4-7 pm

-Illinois State Fairgrounds – Commodities Pavilion across from the grandstand
+Illinois State Fairgrounds – The Shed (across from Lincoln Stage)

 Fresh fruits and vegetables, baked goods, Illinois wine and craft beer, plants and flowers.
-Live entertainment, health screenings, kids activities and more! www.illinoisprod uctmarket.com
+Live entertainment, health screenings, kids activities and more! www.illinoisproductsmarket.com

 Do you like to read?
 Would you like to help others who cannot read?
 WUIS/WIPA Radio Information Service is a reading service for the print impaired which broadcasts newspapers, and magazines, and we need your help.
-If you are interested, please call Becky at (217) 206-6405.
+If you are interested, please call 217-206-6405.

-Second Thursday of every month at 5:30 p.m. the Illinois Capital Area Chapter, 1045 Outer Park Dr., Springfield.
-Orientations cover the various volunteer opportunities available to those looking to get involved with the Red Cross and its various programs (includes Disaster Relief, a Meals on Wheels program, Services to the Armed Forces, Community Disaster Education, and Health & Safety education).
-Anyone looking for more information/sign up should call 217-787-7602 or email email@example.com.
+Illinois Capital Area Chapter of the Red Cross, 1045 Outer Park Dr., has various volunteer opportunities available to those looking to get involved with the Red Cross and its many programs, including Disaster Relief, Meals-on-Wheels, services for the Armed Forces, Community Disaster Education, and Health & Safety education.
+For more information, call 217-787-7602, email email@example.com or visit the webpage.